ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

         group: cert-manager.io
     ~~~

-    This certificate is like the one for the root CA, but is meant to be an _intermediate_ CA. Since this certificate's secret will be the one used to issue and sign the certificates for the services you will deploy in later chapters, it has a shorter `duration` and `renewBefore` time periods.
+    This certificate is like the one for the root CA issuer, but is meant for an _intermediate_ CA issuer.
+Since this certificate's secret will be the one used to issue and sign the certificates for the apps you will deploy in later chapters, it has a shorter `duration` and `renewBefore` time periods.
 Also notice that this certificate's name is numbered (`01`), hinting at the possibility of having more than one intermediate CA. And like the root CA's certificate, see how this certificate is not attached to any particular domain.

-7. Copy in `homelab.cloud-intm-ca01-issuer.cluster-issuer.cert-manager.yaml` this other YAML:
+7. Declare in `resources/homelab.cloud-intm-ca01-issuer.cluster-issuer.cert-manager.yaml` an intermediate CA cluster issuer:

     ~~~yaml
     # Cluster-wide issuer using intermediate CA 01's secret
     apiVersion: cert-manager.io/v1
     kind: ClusterIssuer

     metadata:
       name: homelab.cloud-intm-ca01-issuer
     spec:
       ca:
-        secretName: homelab.cloud-intm-ca01-crt-secret
+        secretName: homelab.cloud-intm-ca01-tls
     ~~~

-    This is the intermediate CA cluster issuer you will use to issue and sign the certificates for the apps and services you will deploy in later chapters.
+    This is the intermediate CA cluster issuer you will use to issue and sign the "leaf" certificates for the apps and services you will deploy in later chapters.
 In this case, this issuer uses the corresponding secret of the intermediate CA 01's certificate declared in the previous step.

     > [!NOTE]
     > **Cluster issuers can issue certificates in any namespace**\
-    > The apps and services you will deploy in later chapters of this guide are going to run in different namespaces.
+    > The apps and services you will deploy in later chapters of this guide are going to run in other namespaces than `cert-manager`.
 This makes necessary the use of a cluster issuer to issue the certificates and their corresponding secrets, since **secrets in Kubernetes are not shared among namespaces**.

 8. Next, create the `kustomization.yaml` file in the `certificates` folder: